craigargh/cfg-python/lesson_plans/session_6.md

 ## Intro & Framing

-From this point onwards in the course the students will be working on team projects.
+From this point onwards in the course the students will work on team projects.
 In the first part of this session:

 1. Instructors will introduce the students to the project briefs
-2. Students will form groups
+2. Students will form teams
 3. Instructors will explain a basic project planning technique
 4. Students will start their projects

-Briefs are provided for a selection of projects.
-These briefs should be used as a starting point for students and they can develop them further to add their own ideas.
+Briefs are provided for three different projects.
+These briefs should be used as a starting point for students.
+After completing the required tasks students can develop the projects further to add their own ideas.

 The aim of providing a brief, instead of allowing the students to come up with ideas from scratch, is to:
 1. Reduce the learning curve of going from structured lessons to an open-ended project
 1. Provide more structure and guidance on the minimal requirements and direction of the project
 1. Reduce the amount of time students need to take finding suitable APIs and tutorials
+1. Ensure that every team makes some progress on a project

-As this is a beginners' course, the students will not need to use GitHub to share their code with other team members, they won't need to deploy their projects using Heroku or anything similar, and they won't build webpages with Flask.
+As this is a beginners' course, the students will not need to use GitHub to share their code with other team members, they won't need to deploy their projects using Heroku or a similar toool, and they won't build webpages with Flask.

 ## Block 1: Project Briefs